Frequently Asked Questions (FAQs)

 Why did UWB make the decision to go online?

-While the COVID-19 situation may look different later this summer, the institution could not wait to make a decision due to time needed to set up the necessary infrastructure to execute a new format.
+In order to prioritize the health and safety of our students and staff, UW Bothell orientation will remain fully only through Autumn 2021.
 This online program is NOT subject to change, regardless of the current conditions and will assure that you have seamless experience.
-We understand the importance of in person connections and we hope that coditions will allow for that in September with our Welcome Week program.
+We understand the importance of in person connections and we hope that conditions will allow for that in September with our Welcome Week program.

 If you do not have access to a laptop/tablet or stable internet, please go to our Accessibility & Accommodations page to fill out our Special Accommodations Request form.
 Orientation & Transition Programs will reach out to work with students to find a feasible solution.